 Opportunities for Artists

 The City of San Diego Commission for Arts and Culture administers competitions to select artists to create artwork for selected capital improvement projects.
-When available, notices about these competitions will be posted to this web page and advertised in the media.
+When available, notices about these competitions will be posted to this web page.

 Eligibility: Any artist or artist team authorized to work in the U.S.

-The City of San Diego is seeking applications from interested qualified artists to provide public art services for the Pure Water North City Public Art Project.
-An artist or artist team is sought to design, fabricate and transport permanent, site-specific artwork for North City Advanced Water Purification Facility and consult during installation of artwork at the site by the City.
+The City of San Diego is seeking applications from interested qualified artists to provide public art services for the East Fortuna Staging Area Field Station Building Public Art Project.
+An artist or artist team is sought to design, fabricate and transport permanent, site-specific artwork for East Fortuna Staging Area Field Station Building and consult during installation of artwork at the site by the City.

 Artists that have not previously registered through the City of San Diego for PlanetBids must register prior to downloading the RFQ.
 It is also important to download the documents to become an official RFQ holder.
 You must be a registered RFQ holder to receive addenda.

 - Have your federal tax ID # or your SSN available.

 - Select your Business Category: 96104 Artists (including Digital Artists).